 Exclusion of Benefits

-There are some circumstances for which your temporary disability insurance will not pay you.
-It is always recommended that you check your policy’s exclusions and limitations before choosing a plan or filing a claim.
+There are some circumstances for which your individual supplemental disability insurance will not pay.
 For example, benefits will not be provided if a loss occurs due to any of the following reasons:

 - An act of war including any active military service

-- Participation in a riot or civil protest
+- Participation in a risky activity or extreme sport

 - Any intentional self-inflicted harm or suicide

+It’s best to check with your employer’s benefits department to learn about your coverage options.
 Your employer may provide you with some type of group disability income insurance.
-This type of policy typically provides some pre-disability salary and can serve as a good foundation for protection.
+This type of policy typically provides some pre-disability salary and can serve as a good foundation.
 But it may not be enough to support you and your family if you’re too hurt to work.
-Purchasing disability insurance can be a great way to tailor your coverage to protect your current lifestyle should a disability occur.
+Purchasing supplementary disability insurance can be a great way to tailor your coverage to help to protect your current lifestyle should a disability occur.